If the circle provides sanctuary, touches the heart, and guides us on our path, it’s a healing circle.

 • We listen with compassion and curiosity.

-• We honor each other’s unique ways to healing and don’t presume to advise or fix or try to save each other
+• We honor each others unique ways to healing and do not presume to advise, fix, or save one other.

 • We trust each of us has guidance we need within us and we rely on the power of silence to access it.